 \subsection{Related Work}

 Initial work on automatically tuning AFs has been explored in incremental delta-bar-delta~\cite{sutton1992adapting}, Autostep~\cite{mahmood2012tuning}, and elsewhere.
-Recent machine learning literature discusses the idea of using DNNs to learn entirely novel optimizer update rules from scratch~\cite{andrychowicz2016learning, wichrowska2017learned, metz2019understanding, chen2020training}.
-We take significant inspiration from this work, but make numerous advances specific to AFs.
-In particular, past learned optimizers~\cite{andrychowicz2016learning} are element-wise, offline, real-valued, only a function of the gradient, and are trained to optimize general purposes neural networks.
-In contrast, we design \emph{online} AF optimizers that use multiple input signals, are complex-valued, adapt block frequency-domain linear filters or similar, and integrate domain-specific insights to reduce complexity and improve performance (coupling across channels and time frames).
-Moreover, we deploy learned optimizers as the final output to solve one particular AF task at a time instead of using them to train downstream neural networks.
-We also note other promising work~\cite{haubner2021end} which uses a supervised DNN to control the step-size of a Kalman filter for AEC.
-Compared to our work, we replace the entire update with a neural network, do not need supervisory signals, and apply techniques for a variety of tasks.
+Recent machine learning work discusses the idea of using DNNs to learn entirely novel optimizer update rules from scratch~\cite{andrychowicz2016learning, wichrowska2017learned, metz2019understanding, chen2020training}.
+We take inspiration from this work, but make numerous advances specific to AFs.
+In particular, past learned optimizers~\cite{andrychowicz2016learning} are element-wise, offline, real-valued, only a function of the gradient, and are trained to optimize general purpose neural networks.
+In contrast, we design \emph{online} AF optimizers that use multiple input signals, are complex-valued, adapt block FD linear filters, and integrate domain-specific insights to reduce complexity and improve performance~(coupling across channels and time).
+Moreover, we deploy learned optimizers to solve AF tasks as the end-goal and do not use them to train downstream neural networks.
+We also note recent work that uses a supervised DNN to control the step-size of a D-KF for AEC~\cite{haubner2021end} and another that uses a supervised DNN to predict both the step-size and a nonlinear reference signal for AEC~\cite{zhang2022deep}.
+Compared to these, we replace the entire update with a neural network, do not need supervisory signals, and investigate many tasks.